snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_col_definitions.md

 {% docs col_seeks %}
 The count of seek events within a certain aggregation level.
 The seek event occurs when a user moves/skips to a new position in the media content.
 {% enddocs %}

-{% docs col_max_percent_progress %}
-The highest percent_progress thas has been reached within the specific aggregated view.
-In case there was an ended event, it will equal to 100.
-{% enddocs %}

 {% docs col_videos_played %}